Is Doune The Rabbit Hole a family-friendly festival?

 Can I reserve a camping space?

-Campsites operate on a first come, first serve basis, but if your friends can hold a space for you that’s fine by us.
-The sooner you pitch your tent, the sooner you can enjoy the weekend, though!
+Campsites operate on a first come, first serve basis.
+The sooner you pitch your tent, the sooner you can enjoy the weekend with us!

 Where will I find lost property?